hiromu/HandyARNanoha/README.md

 ## License

-It is distrubuted under MIT Lisence.
+It is distrubuted under MIT License.

 The model of Mid-Childa Magical Circle: http://mclab.uunyan.com/lab/motn_maho/